JoDi-2903/Cucina-Intelligente-di-MASsimo/README.md

 > #### Note:
 >
 >The **constraints** of the `pyoptinterface` optimizer require that enough service agents are employed to serve the
 > maximum number of guests in each iteration.
-To calculate the number of service agents, here is an example:
+To calculate the number of service agents, here is an example (implementation in `helper/service_agent_calculatory.py`):
 >
 >**Given**:
 >